MotokiAmano/KOmega-Gallery/SakuraiSugiura/L12_Heisenberg/README.md

 threshold : threshold for convergence in komega
 ```

-The complex intergrals are performed
+The contour intergrals are performed
 at the following points.

 ```